cfengine/documentation/reference/promise-types/storage.markdown

 **Allowed input range**: `[0-9]+[MBkKgGmb%]`

-**Synopsis**: Absolute or percentage minimum disk space that should be available before warning
+**Description**: Absolute or percentage minimum disk space that should be available before warning

 **Example**: